-Dr. Robert Calonico was chosen as the the new director of the Golden Gate Park Band at the conclusion of the 1017 season.
-He is Director of Bands at the University of California, Berkeley where his duties include directing and arranging for the 225-piece “Pride of California” Marching Band, conducting the University Wind Ensemble, and teaching applied woodwinds.
+Dr. Robert Calonico was chosen as the the new director of the Golden Gate Park Band at the conclusion of the 2017 season.
+He recently retired as Director of Bands at the University of California, Berkeley where his duties included directing and arranging for the 225-piece “Pride of California” Marching Band, conducting the University Wind Ensemble, and teaching applied woodwinds.
 The marching band performed with Coldplay in Super Bowl 50, and in March of 2016, the University Wind Ensemble performed at the College Band Directors National Association Western Regional Conference in Reno, NV.
 Prior to his appointment, he served as Director of UC Jazz Ensembles at Cal (1990-95), and held faculty positions at Dominican University (1984-90) and Terra Linda High School (1978-90).
 He holds degrees from UC Berkeley, CSU Hayward (now East Bay), and Boston University.

 A professional musician since 1972, Robert has performed with the Oakland East Bay Symphony, Oakland Ballet, Berkeley Symphony, Lamplighters, Ray Charles, Ella Fitzgerald, Natalie Cole, Maria Muldaur, Lou Rawls, Wayne Newton, Joan Baez, James Brown among others, and a number of San Francisco based Broadway shows.
 He is a member of the National Association for Music Education, College Band Directors National Association, American Federation of Musicians, and is a past-president of the California Music Educators Association, Bay Section.